Deep brain stimulation: Clinical usage

-The surgery is utilized in Parkinson's to help with motor symptoms and reduce dopaminergic medication, but it does not usually help with axial non motor symptoms such as posture, gait instability, mechanical falls and can have adverse effects such as loss of cognitive function, depression, apathy, and suicide.
+The surgery is utilized in Parkinson's to help with motor symptoms and reduce dopaminergic medication, but it does not usually help with axial non motor symptoms such as posture, gait instability, mechanical falls, and can have adverse effects such as loss of cognitive function, depression, apathy, and suicide.

-Selection of the correct individual to have the procedure is a complicated process.
-Multiple clinical characteristics are taken into account, including identifying the most troubling symptoms, current medications and comorbidities.
+The selection of the correct individual to have the procedure is a complicated process.
+Multiple clinical characteristics are taken into account, including identifying the most troubling symptoms, current medications, and comorbidities.
 Surgery and aftercare are typically managed by multidisciplinary teams at specialized institutions.
 The right side of the brain is stimulated to address symptoms on the left side of the body and vice versa.

 The surgery is usually contraindicated in individuals who have dementia, suffer from depression or other psychiatric disorders, or who have frequent falls despite being in their best on-drug state.
-Systematic assessment of benign or even beneficial precursor symptoms of a hyperdopaminergic syndrome such as do-it-yourself activities, creativity, and nocturnal hyperactivity also help prevent the devastating behavioral addictions or impulse-control disorders that can occur after the procedure.
+Systematic assessment of benign or even beneficial precursor symptoms of a hyperdopaminergic syndrome, such as do-it-yourself activities, creativity, and nocturnal hyperactivity, also helps prevent the devastating behavioral addictions or impulse-control disorders that can occur after the procedure.

-Stereotactic MRI is used to localize the target nuclei, though it is more susceptible to anatomic field distortion than ventriculography, the latter is not done anymore as it is considered too invasive for its benefit with anatomic precision and the advent of high Tesla intraoperative MRIs.
+Stereotactic MRI is used to localize the target nuclei, though it is more susceptible to anatomic field distortion than ventriculography; the latter is not done anymore as it is considered too invasive for its benefit with anatomic precision and the advent of high Tesla intraoperative MRIs.
 The awake variant of the surgery allows symptom testing in real time.
-Several motor symptoms, except gait, can be evaluated, but wrist rigidity is often done because it does not require the patient's active participation and can be scored in the operating room by use of a semi-quantitative scale.
+Several motor symptoms, except gait, can be evaluated; however, wrist rigidity is often done because it does not require the patient's active participation and can be scored in the operating room by use of a semi-quantitative scale.
 Speech and tremor can also be assessed in real time, though speech may be difficult to evaluate due to fatigue that occurs for the patient during the later hours of the procedure.
 When the best tract has been identified, the corresponding microelectrode is removed and replaced by a permanent lead.
 Because of its larger size, the GPi does not necessarily require microrecording prior to placement of a chronic lead, leading to a reduced risk of hemorrhage or cognitive deficit.